In This Article

 Every month when menstruating, our hormones stimulate (endometrial) cells of the endometrium to thicken and prepare for a fertilized egg and its these same hormones that lead us to shed our endometrium as a period.
 However, for women suffering from endometriosis, the blood extra lining shed gets frequently trapped in different places of the body — triggering scarring (lesions) and adhesions as the body struggles to reabsorb the dead matter.
 These adhesions then, fasten to organs found in the body’s pelvic cavity, often mangling, shifting and merging body structures together, causing pelvic pain, fever, nausea, fatigue, chronic inflammation, constipation, anxiety, depression, as well as painful periods, urination, intercourse, and bowel movements.

 What’s Does Science Say?

 The cause of endometriosis is unknown.
-Some scientists speculate endometriosis is estrogen-dependent, while others claim certain drugs and environmental toxins are to blame.
+Most scientists speculate endometriosis is estrogen-dependent, while others claim certain drugs and environmental toxins are to blame.
 They all can cause a litany of health issues, including immune function difficulty, reproductive issues, and hormonal imbalances.
 Though, it’s commonly hypothesized that a deficient endocannabinoid system could be the main culprit.

 Our ECS is chalked with CB (cannabinoid) receptors that work to regulate important biological functions in the body including, mood, sleep, appetite—and you guessed it, pain.
 A study conducted in 2010 suggested that endometriosis pain was mediated by CB receptors found in our endometrial tissue and antagonists, substances that block these receptors and weakens our ECS’ response to pain.
 However, when CB receptors are activated, symptoms caused by endometriosis could also be reduced.